core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 The content published on a topic by a publisher client SHOULD be protected end-to-end between the publisher and all the subscribers to that topic.
 In such a case, it MUST be possible to assert source authentication of the published data.
 This can be achieved at the application layer, e.g., by using COSE {{STD96}}, {{RFC9053}}.

-Access control of clients at the broker MAY be enforced for performing discovery operation, and SHOULD be enforced in a fine-grained fashion for operations related to the creation, update, and deletion of topic resources, as well as for operations on "topic-data" resources such as publication on and subscription to topics.
+Access control of clients at the broker MAY be enforced for performing discovery operation, and SHOULD be enforced in a fine-grained fashion for operations related to the creation, update, and deletion of topic resources, as well as for operations on topic-data resources such as publication on and subscription to topics.
 This prevents rogue clients to, among other things, repeatedly create topics at the broker or publish (large) contents, which may result in Denial of Service against the broker and the active subscribers.

 Building on {{RFC9594}}, its application profile for publish-subscribe communication with CoAP {{I-D.ietf-ace-pubsub-profile}} provides a security model that can be used in the architecture presented in this document, in order to enable secure communication between the different parties as well as secure, authorized operations of publishers and subscribers that fulfill the requirements above.